Instant Pot Whole Chicken

 This post may contain affiliate links.
 See my disclosure policy.

 My Instant Pot whole chicken recipe is the easiest way to guarantee moist, tender chicken.
-Ready in under 25 minutes, you can use fresh or frozen chicken.
+Ready in under 25 minutes, this recipe works with fresh or frozen chicken.

 instant pot whole chicken.

-I use my Instant Pot for everything, and while I love my air fryer whole chicken, I figured, why not see if I could get the same results using my Instant Pot?
+I use my Instant Pot for everything, and while I love my air fryer whole chicken and Dutch oven roast chicken, I figured, why not see if I could get the same results using my Instant Pot?

 Table of Contents